HaoWeiHe/Multi-label-classification/README.md

 ### Model 4.0

 Use the Focal Loss.
-Accuarncy got 0.9934, AUC got 0.97
+Accuarncy got 0.9934 and AUC got 0.97.
+(Auc of Model 2.0 got 0.955) (This loss function aim to improve data imbalance situation.
+But this model looks like overfitting.
+Need to reviese.)

 ```
 2000/2000 [==============================] - 18s 9ms/step - loss: 0.0493 - acc: 0.9934 - auc: 0.9700